Sosobora/CG-L1/README.md

 # CG-L1
-Creating the first window program displaying a plane figure (triangle)
+# Creating the first window program displaying a plane figure (triangle).

   	glutDisplayFunc(RenderSceneCB)
   function sets the display callback for the current window, taking callback function needed for rendering as an argument

 	glClear(GL_COLOR_BUFFER_BIT)